Brendan Rodgers Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The Rays surrender the fourth-fewest home runs in baseball (133 total, 1.1 per game).

-- Littell (2-4 with a 3.99 ERA and 41 strikeouts in 47 1/3 innings pitched) makes the start for the Rays, his eighth of the season.

-- The right-hander's most recent appearance was on Wednesday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering two earned runs while giving up three hits.
+- The right-hander last pitched on Wednesday against the San Francisco Giants, when he threw six scoreless innings while giving up five hits.

-- The 27-year-old has put up an ERA of 3.99, with 7.8 strikeouts per nine innings, in 20 games this season.
-Opponents have a .272 batting average against him.
+- The 28-year-old has an ERA of 2.44, with 6.7 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.